raygj/consul-content/docker/readme.md

 ```

-## demo
+# Appendix: DA-Connect Demo

 [source](https://github.com/hashicorp/da-connect-demo) Nic Jackson demo

 ### code

-**note** for this scenario, the Consul Server is running on the Docker host VM, so the first service `consul_server` in this Docker Compose file could be eliminated
+**note** for this guide, the Consul Server is running on the Docker host VM, so the first service `consul_server` in this Docker Compose file could be eliminated

 ```